GeorgeWebDevCy/TCNApp/README.md

 2. Confirm the JWT token, validation, and profile endpoint paths match your WordPress setup.
 3. Update the registration and password reset links to match your deployment.
 4. Optionally customize the AsyncStorage keys if you need to namespace multiple environments.
+5. Populate `src/config/notificationsConfig.ts` with your OneSignal app ID and adjust tag keys if you want to align with an existing messaging taxonomy.【F:src/config/notificationsConfig.ts†L1-L15】

 For PIN storage and biometrics to work correctly, ensure the listed native dependencies are linked and the necessary platform permissions (e.g., Face ID usage description on iOS) are set in your native project files.